tanzoniteblack/backend-takehome/README.md

 In order to create the new documents, I updated `schema.prisma` with the appropriate columns and references.
 I also created the corresponding nest modules/services/models to go with.
 The nestjs community seems to lean towards using plural names for resources, but since the provided `user` resource was already singular, I went with `document` to keep the style the same.
+The prisma seed file has been updated to generate some documents for users.

 Never having worked with nestjs before, I found the resolver/service approach it takes to be pretty single and straight forward and the dependency injection to "just work" for simple cases.
 I briefly looked at adding a